MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-variables.md

 Additionally, if you've logged in with an organization premium account, the values of sensitive variables aren't stored in the Run history in the portal, when the desktop flows run through the console or cloud flows.

 Any variable can become sensitive, independently of its type.
 Sensitivity applies at the variable level, so lists, datarows, datatables, and custom objects, get sensitive as a whole.
-There's no way to mark a list item, a datatable column, or a variable property as sensitive in an otherwise non-sensitive variable.
+There's no way to mark a list item, a datatable column, or a variable property as sensitive in an otherwise nonsensitive variable.

 You can use, manipulate and process sensitive variables in every action without any limitation, like every other variable.
 Additionally, you can combine them with other variables and include them in expressions.
 In this case, logs handle the whole expression as sensitive.

 The flow designer handles sensitivity as a mask that you can set on and off.
 Thus, you can unmask sensitive variables to see their values and mask them again to hide their values.

 > [!IMPORTANT]
 > Sensitive variables aren't meant to provide protection over hardcoded data.
 You shouldn't hardcode critical data in plain text, like passwords and PINs, in the properties of actions like **Set variable**, even if the said variables are marked as sensitive.
-The desktop flow logs will be protected, but the hardcoded values are visible in the modal and the flow definition in Dataverse.
+The desktop flow logs will be protected, but the hardcoded values are visible in the modal and the flow definition in Microsoft Dataverse.
 >
 >To find more information regarding sensitive inputs in cloud flows, see [Manage sensitive input like passwords](../how-tos-use-sensitive-input.md).